Nonprofit Annual Report Checklist: 17 Must-Haves for Your Next Report

 A creative brief allows an organization to begin with that anticipated end goal.
 Not only does this establish trust, but it fosters the type of communication you need to truly find success.

 Now you're armed with a better understanding of developing an awesome creative brief.
-If you’re ready to have the insight of a creative team on your next branding project, reach out to Acton Circle today.
-We can turn your creative brief into a creative masterpiece and showcase your brand’s ultimate mission.
+If you’re ready to have the insight of a creative team on your next design project, reach out to Acton Circle today.
+We can turn your creative brief into a creative masterpiece and showcase your nonprofit's mission.